GL Communications Inc.

 PDA Detail View

-PDA (or Traffic Analyzer) detail view allows the user to have a detailed view at the two (or one) TRAU sessions that are part of a single call.
+PDA (or Traffic Analyzer) Detail View allows the user to have a detail view at the two (or one) TRAU sessions that are part of a single call.
 The view is divided into two parts a left and a right pane to accommodate the two sessions.
 This distinction assists in any comparisons that are to be made between the two sessions.
 Vital aspects from the TRAU frame needed for close analysis are included in the table.
 The data is updated in real-time, i.e., as and when new packets pertaining to the call are received they are processed and added to the table(s).

 Save Call

 The Save Call feature enables the user to save a particular call as a separate HDL file.
-This is especially useful to get data from real-time traffic locations for detailed analysis of a flawed call.
+This is especially useful to get data from real-time traffic locations for detail analysis of a flawed call.
 By using this option, user can save the call that needs to be analyzed as a HDL file and transport it using temporary media to the lab for detailed analysis.

 Play Audio and Write to File